 All test materials for paper tests must be kept in a securely locked room that can only be entered with a key or keycard.
 All test materials must remain secure, both prior to the testing event and following a testing event until testing materials are returned or securely shredded.
-All individuals with access to secure storage must sign an Assurance of Test Security form (see page 21 -24).
-Paper-based test matierals must not be given to the TA prior to the date of the actual test administration.
-After testing is complete, the DTC must securely dispose of all unused Writing test booklets and unused Extended tests onsite.
+All individuals with access to secure storage must sign an Assurance of Test Security form (see pp. 22-25).
+Paper-based test materials must not be given to the TA prior to the date of the actual test administration.
+The only exception to this rule is for Sign language interpreters who will need access to test items at least 48 hours prior to administration to identify specific content vocabulary that needs to be signed or finger-spelled, consistent with the new signed interpretation accommodation described in the Accommodations Manual.
+After testing is complete, the DTC must securely dispose of all unused test materials onsite.

-SECURE STORAGE All test materials must be returned to the STC on the day that testing is completed and kept in a secure area until all tests are completed. ---------------- --
+All test materials must be returned to the STC on the day SECURE STORAGE that testing is completed and kept in a secure area until all tests are completed.

 As a restricted resource, districts may allow students to print individual test items and stimuli from the OAKS Online Reading/Literature, Mathematics, Science, and Social Sciences assessments.
 Districts must make the decision on an individual student basis separately by content area.
 For students on an IEP or 504 Plan, the student's plan must indicate that the student needs access to test items in paper format.
 For students not on an IEP or 504 Plan, the district must make the decision based on the individual student's need.
 The district must maintain documentation of the student's need on file in the district office, subject to audit by ODE.
 Consistent with orders for paper/pencil assessments from prior years, ODE expects that most districts will have no more than two students who need access to this restricted resource.
 To help ensure that districts are appropriately applying this restricted resource for individual students, this restricted resource may only be set in TIDE for individual students and may not be uploaded for multiple students at a time.
-Note: It is a testing impropriety to apply this restricted resource for a student without documentation of each student's actual need.
+Note: It is a test impropriety to apply this restricted resource for a student without documentation of that student's actual need.